sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/articles/trunk/readme.md

 ## Changelog

-### 1.0.2-gamma
+### 1.1.0-gamma

 [tsfep-release time="-1"]

-* **Added:** TSF 3.0.0 compatibility.
+* **Added:** TSF 3.0 URL compatibility.
+* **Added:** http://schema.org/publisher output now uses the new TSF 3.0 logo.
+It is resized correctly on-the-fly for AMP, once.

 ### 1.0.1-gamma

 [tsfep-release time="August 22nd, 2017"]

 * **Changed:** Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the output is overlooked.
 So:
-	* Published date is now also output on non-AMP.
+	* Published date is now also outputted on non-AMP.
-	* Modified date is now also output on non-AMP.
+	* Modified date is now also outputted on non-AMP.
-	* Post Author is now also output on non-AMP.
+	* Post Author is now also outputted on non-AMP.
-	* Publisher (Organization name) is now also output on non-AMP.
+	* Publisher (Organization name) is now also outputted on non-AMP.
-	* Description is now also output on non-AMP.
+	* Description is now also outputted on non-AMP.
 	* **Note:** The data may still be marked invalid by the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool), although far less likely.
 		* The data will always be checked for validity on both AMP and non-AMP, while adhering to Google's guidelines.
 		* The data should never be marked invalid on the AMP version.